-We invited Dina, a tall, elegant Special Education teacher, to our peer-supervision meeting where we psychologists- teachers must discuss clinical cases to ensure that we stay on track.
+We invited Dana, a tall, elegant Special Education teacher, to our peer-supervision meeting where we psychologists- teachers must discuss clinical cases to ensure that we stay on track.
 We sat around a table loaded with delicious snacky food: sushi and finger-size sandwiches and sliced vegies waiting to be dipped.
-After about ten minutes of eating and small talk, I asked Dina about her work.
+After about ten minutes of eating and small talk, I asked Dana about her work.

 She smiled broadly.
 “I love teaching kids with autism.
 The rapport’s huge and every tiny step is a massive achievement.”
 Her eyes glowed with warm satisfaction.
 “I have five very needy children in my class.
 They’ve all been classified by the New South Wales Department of Education and Training as having a Severe Intellectual Disability.
 We call them ‘IS’ – Intellectually Severe.”